shmorri/docs-casa-prod/3.1.4/source/developer/index.md

 - Add or override authentication mechanisms to be supported by the application

 In addition to the above:
-- Any plugin can have easy access to the underlying LDAP of the Gluu Server where casa was installed.
+- Any plugin can have easy access to the underlying LDAP of the Gluu Server where casa was installed
 - Plugins can onboard their own libraries (jar files) and classes

 #### What cannot you do?